 There are excellent shopping opportunities at Bute Park too, plus a wide selection of excellent restaurants, cafes, and nightlife spots.

 If it sounds like Cardiff has a heap of attractions, it’s because it does.
 But distances between the main sights can be lengthy.
 It takes 10 minutes, for example, to drive from Cardiff Castle to The Doctor Who Experience (or 30 minutes via public transport).
 That’s why Cardiff car hire is such a great addition to your break.

 If you’re flying in and thinking about car hire, Cardiff Airport (CWL) is the obvious place to pick up your rental.
 Located in the Vale of Glamorgan, some 30 minutes by road from central Cardiff, the airport is well stocked with rental cars from all the major providers.
 And with airport taxis often costing more than £30, and daily car-rental rates starting from around a tenner, you could save a packet by hiring a car and driving yourself to and from the airport.

+Need a little more room for your road trip?
+With cheap minibus hire, we’ll make sure no one gets left behind.
 Don’t waste time hunting for the best price: TravelSupermarket compares Cardiff car hire deals so you don’t have to.

 With car hire, Cardiff becomes so much more than a great city-break destination…

 Cardiff car hire will allow you to discover the vast array of family-friendly areas and attractions in the city and beyond.